dentarg/auth0-blog/_posts/2018-03-05-build-robust-apps-with-mithril-and-auth0.md

 };
 ```

 I am not going to go over the Webpack logic in detail but it helps us serve our project and get browser live reloading as well.
-You can learn more about Webpack from its [docs](https://webpack.js.org/).
+For a deeper explanation on the different parts of our configuration file, I encourage you to visit the [Webpack documentation site](https://webpack.js.org/).

 We need to configure Babel to do the transpilation.
 Open `.babelrc` and paste this: